umbralcalc/trywizard/README.md

 ## Data sources for the project

 This is an entirely non-commercial project intended for research and learning purposes (see the [MIT License](LICENSE)).
-The data used has been aggregated into a common set of non-publicly shared tables from the following sources.
+The data used has been aggregated into a common set of non-publicly shared CSVs from the following sources.

 - API: [https://www.sportdevs.com/](https://www.sportdevs.com/)
 - Site: [https://www.rugbypass.com/](https://www.rugbypass.com/)